When to visit the vet?

 The treatment of asthma in dogs aims to relieve symptoms and prevent future attacks.
 The first measure is to identify and avoid possible triggers.
 This may require changing the dog’s environment, such as using air purifiers or avoiding smoke and strong chemical cleaning agents.

-Drug treatments may include corticosteroidsCorticosteroids are a class of steroid hormones that occur naturally in the body and can also be produced synthetically.
-They have anti-inflammatory and immunosuppressive properties and are used in veterinary medicine to treat a variety of conditions. to reduce inflammation and bronchodilatorsBronchodilators are medications that widen (dilate) the bronchi, thereby making breathing easier.
+Medical therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. can include corticosteroidsCorticosteroids are a class of steroid hormones that occur naturally in the body and can also be produced synthetically.
+They have anti-inflammatory and immunosuppressive properties and are used in veterinary medicine to treat a variety of conditions. to reduce Inflammatory conditions and bronchodilatorsBronchodilators are medications that widen (dilate) the bronchi, thereby making breathing easier.
 They are typically used to treat respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD). to widen the airways.
-These medications can be administered orally, by injection, or as an inhalationInhalation is the act of breathing air or other substances into the lungs through the nose or mouth.
-In dogs and cats, inhalation of toxins, smoke, or allergens can lead to respiratory problems..
+These medications can be administered oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+In veterinary medicine, many treatments are administered orally., by injection, or by inhalation.
 In some cases, antihistaminesAntihistamines are medications that block the effects of histamine in the body, thereby alleviating allergic reactions.
 They are used in dogs and cats to treat Itching, Skin inflammation, and other allergy symptoms. or immunomodulatoryImmunomodulatory describes the ability of a substance to modify the reaction of the immune system.
 Immunomodulatory drugs can either stimulate the immune system to fight infections more effectively or suppress it to prevent overreactions. drugs may also be used to regulate the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..

 Regular veterinary check-ups are important to monitor the course of the disease and adjust the treatment accordingly.
 In severe cases, oxygen therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. may be necessary to support the dog during an attack.